AutoLocalise/react-native-autolocalise/README.md

 # React AutoLocalise

+This is SDK for [AutoLocalise](<[AutoLocalise](https://www.autolocalise.com)>).

 A lightweight, efficient auto-translation SDK for React, React Native, and Expo applications.
-This SDK provides seamless integration for automatic content translation with built-in caching support.
+This SDK provides seamless integration for automatic content translation and support offline mode.

+You don't need to prepare any translation files, just provide your API key and the SDK will handle the rest.

 ## Features